Peter Mata'utia

 He has previously played for the Newcastle Knights, in two spells, and the St. George Illawarra Dragons in the NRL.
-Mata'utia has also played for the Leigh Centurions in the Championship and on loan from Leigh at Castleford (Heritage № 986) in the Super League.
+Mata'utia has also played for the Leigh Centurions in the Championship and on loan from Leigh at Castleford in the Super League.
 Mata'utia is signed to Warrington Wolves for the 2022 Superleague season.

 Background

 Mata'utia was born in Bankstown, New South Wales, Australia and is of Samoan descent.

 He played his junior rugby league for the Bankstown Cougars.
 He then moved to Newcastle, New South Wales, and played for Raymond Terrace, before being signed by the Newcastle Knights.

 Mata'utia is the older brother of Knights teammates Chanel Mata'utia, Pat Mata'utia and Sione Mata'utia.

 Playing career

 Early career

 From 2008 to 2010, Mata'utia played for the Newcastle Knights' NYC team, scoring over 300 points in 44 games.
 In August 2008, he played for the Australian Schoolboys.
 On 17 October 2009, he played for Samoa against the Cook Islands in the 2009 Pacific Cup.